longnguyen1997/Elements-of-Programming-Interviews/README.md

 - [x] 14.2 Find the first key greater than a given value in a BST
 ### Recursion
 - [x] 15.1 Towers of Hanoi
+- [x] 15.2 n-Queens
 ### Dynamic programming
 - [x] 16.1 Count the number of score combinations
+- [x] 16.2 Edit distance
 ### Greedy algorithms / invariants
 - [x] 17.1 Compute an optimal task assignment
-- [ ] 17.2 Generate a schedule that minimizes waiting time
+- [x] 17.2 Generate a schedule that minimizes waiting time
 - [ ] 17.3 Interval covering
 - [ ] 17.4 3-Sum
 - [ ] 17.5 Find the mode of a sequence